 - Add video snippets to content: Use the footage to create valuable snippets to add to your blog posts, social posts, email campaigns, ads, etc.

 Quick Tips for Using Video for Event Marketing

-- Make the videos easy to find using SEO, social media, or even a section on your website.
+- Make the videos easy to find using search engine optimization (SEO), social media, or by dedicating a section to them on your website.